tangaiyun/nicewow-en/README.md

 #### Additional config for melee follower
 - ESC- Interface - Games - Mouse - Click Move (checked), click Move View Mode - always adjust the view
-- ESC- Key Settings - Select Target - Interact with target -K
+- ESC- Key Settings - Select Target - Interact with target - E (strongly recommend to set the key to E, because E key is very handy!)
-- If the melee follower is far away from the monster which leader is attacking, the player should presses the K key, then the melee follower will actively adjust its perspective and move close  and attack the monster
+- If the melee follower is far away from the monster which leader is attacking, the player should presses the E key, then the melee follower will actively adjust its perspective and move close and attack the monster

 #### Some group play tactics
 - each group play tactics has one dirctory. under the directory, There are at least 2 files in the directory, one is keyclone.txt file, and one is MD file, which describes the macro Settings, the key macro binding, and the general battle process description.